After the nation’s first railroad was chartered in 1827, the freight rail industry quickly became the preferred heavy hauler.

 Freight rail’s massive, long-term investments have paid off: The U.S. boasts the most cost-effective and efficient intermodal rail network in the world.
 Railroads have high-tech intermodal facilities across the country that improve the speed and efficiency of cargo transfers and reduce shipping times.
 Today, 42% of rail carloads and intermodal units are directly associated with international trade.

 Ongoing investment is more important than ever as intermodal continues growing.
 Today, railroads handle millions of containers and trailers each year.
-October 2017 was the strongest month for intermodal in freight rail history, and freight demand is only expected to increase in the coming years.
+Recent years have seen the highest demand for intermodal in freight rail history, and freight demand is only expected to increase in the coming years.

 Driving Freight Rail’s Legacy Into the Future